 Lane was directly involved in the decision to locate the permanent capital of the state in Wake County.
 In 1792, the legislature authorized the purchase of a thousand acres of his land upon which to establish the city of “Raleigh” as the new center of state government.
 The community’s western boundary was drawn just east of Lane’s house, and a street of the city was named in his honor.
 After Lane’s death in 1795, Wakefield served several owners before being purchased by planter William Boylan in 1818.
 The house remained in the Boylan family until 1909; during which time the city of Raleigh absorbed the house into its expanding boundaries.
 Lane’s former plantation lands became the site of new streets, homes and businesses.
 In 1912, the house was moved a short distance.
-In 1927, it was purchased by the National Society of Colonial Dames of America.
+In 1972, the Wake County Dames deeded the property to the Society of Colonial Dames, North Carolina, with the understanding that the Wake County dames would retain the primary responsibility for the museum house and gardens.
 The organization continues to operate this Raleigh Historic Landmark and National Register-listed property as a house museum.

 The Joel Lane House, now called the Joel Lane Museum House, is located at 728 W. Hargett St. Raleigh NC.
 It is open March-mid-December, Wednesday-Friday from 10:00am to 2:00pm, and Saturdays from 1:00pm to 4:00pm.
 Additional holiday tours are also offered.
 For further information call 919-833-3431, email email@example.com, or visit the house’s website http://www.joellane.org/.
 The Joel Lane House has also been documented by the Historic American Buildings Survey